WakiMak/trentent.github.io-forked/_posts/2017-06-05-appv5-system-environment-variables-gotchas.md

 tags:
   - AppV
 ---
-We had an application that has its environment configured via &#8216;system environment variables&#8217;. Â System environment variables differ from &#8216;user&#8217; environment variables in that they are global so all users see them, and in a native Windows environment, they are stored in a different location; but still in the registry. Â SoÂ it seemed, like everything else App-V, these values would be captured (they are just registry values). Â Imagine our surprise when they were \*not\* captured.
+We had an application that has its environment configured via 'system environment variables'. Â System environment variables differ from 'user' environment variables in that they are global so all users see them, and in a native Windows environment, they are stored in a different location; but still in the registry. Â SoÂ it seemed, like everything else App-V, these values would be captured (they are just registry values). Â Imagine our surprise when they were \*not\* captured.

 <img class="aligncenter size-large wp-image-2398" src="http://theorypc.ca/wp-content/uploads/2017/06/AppV_vs_Registry-1600x460.png" alt="" width="1140" height="328" srcset="http://theorypc.ca/wp-content/uploads/2017/06/AppV_vs_Registry.png 1600w, http://theorypc.ca/wp-content/uploads/2017/06/AppV_vs_Registry-300x86.png 300w, http://theorypc.ca/wp-content/uploads/2017/06/AppV_vs_Registry-768x221.png 768w" sizes="(max-width: 1140px) 100vw, 1140px" />